josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🧠_behavioural_proxy_misinterpretation.md

 - cross-domain movement
 - irregular or bursty usage patterns

 These signals are **not inherently meaningful**.
 They only gain meaning through interpretation.

 When interpretation is shallow, the proxy becomes misleading.

 ---

-## The core failure
+## 🚨 The Core Failure

-The central failure is this:
+The central failure can be summarised as:

 > **The system treats correlation as intent,
 and pattern as psychology.**

 Examples of common misreads:

-- Late-night activity → distress, obsession, dependency
+- late-night activity → distress, obsession, dependency
-- Repeated topic engagement → fixation or attachment
+- repeated topic engagement → fixation or attachment
-- Long-form text → emotional intensity
+- long-form text → emotional intensity
-- High-context writing → relational intent
+- high-context writing → relational intent
-- Irregular schedules → instability or risk
+- irregular schedules → instability or risk
-- Cross-domain research → confusion or manipulation
+- cross-domain research → confusion or manipulation

 In reality, these patterns are often explained by:
 - work context